cottonty/cse591-course-project/README.md

 	--

-	###InitStatus:
+	InitStatus:
 		Prob, or log(prob)

 	--

-	###TransProbMatrix: by statistical method
+	TransProbMatrix: by statistical method
 		P(Status[i]|Status[i-1])

 	--

-	###EmitProbMatrix by statistical method
+	EmitProbMatrix by statistical method
 		P(Observed[i]|Status[j])

-2. Dataset
+###2.
+Dataset

 	A large set of addresses in Chinese

 	Can be used for building standarized address database and geocoding

-3. How to obtain statistics of parameters
+###3.
+How to obtain statistics of parameters

 	THULAC

 	http://nlp.csai.tsinghua.edu.cn/site2/index.php/en/the-news/238-thulac-thutag

 	A well developed word seperation and tagging tool.

-4. Variations:
+###4.
+Variations:
-	1).
-Pure HMM
+		1. Pure HMM
-	2).
-With Dictionary
+		2. With Dictionary
-	3).
-TBD
+		3. TBD

-5. Comparation to other word seperation methods
+###5.
+Comparation to other word seperation methods

 	TBD

-6. Reference:
+###6.
+Reference:

 	http://yanyiwu.com/work/2014/04/07/hmm-segment-xiangjie.html